merge/skulls/README.md

 That's it.
 Keep the backup safe.

-when updating to a new release, you don't have to disasseble your Thinkpad and can flash internally (at your own risk), see below.

 #### background (just so you know)
 * The `-m` option above also runs `me_cleaner -S` before flashing back.